Football in Palau: Belau Games

 In addition to the Palau Soccer League, football has also been introduced to the Belau Games, which are held once every two years.
 Unlike the Palau Soccer League which is club based, this appears to be a regional football competition.
 Soccer was first played in the Belau Games in 2009, but the first season where results are known is 2011.
 Soccer was also planned to be played in the 2007 Belau Games, but in the end it was not held.

+After a hiatus the sport reappeared in 2017, and was played again in 2019.